 udevadm control --reload-rules

-Since majority of simple devices (so does the relay board) uses only default control transfer, which is always defined, lets examine it.
-Control request has following fields:
+Since the majority of simple devices (like the relay board) use only the default control transfer, which is always defined, let’s examine it.
+A control request has the following fields:

 bmRequestType